eduardoleao052/Transformer-from-scratch/README.md

 - It was trained on the <i>tiny shakespeare</i> text in `shakespeare.txt`.
 The results follow:
 ```
 CORIOLANUS:
-I am the guilty us, friar is too tate.
+I am the guilty of us, friar is too tate.

 QUEEN ELIZABETH:
 You are!
 Marcius worsed with thy service, if nature all person, thy tear.
 My shame;